Master of Health Professions Education

 The goals of the MHPE degree program are to train clinicians as educators and leaders, enabling clinicians to enhance their practices, improve population health, and increase the capacity for training of more health professionals in areas of need.

 The degree program prepares interested healthcare professionals for academic careers in health professions education, to address the growing need in America’s expanding health professions training programs.

-Graduates of this program are employed in areas of healthcare, human services, education, and a number of other fields where health-related education and training is essential.
+Graduates of this program are employed in areas of healthcare, human services, education, and a number of other fields where health-related education and training are essential.

-The MHPE is a 30-credit, six-term program, delivered in hybrid format.
 Courses are delivered in 16-week fall /spring semesters and 12-week summer terms.
-These include:
+Courses include:

 - The Successful Clinical Leader

 - Introduction to Teaching

 - Curriculum Design for the 21st Century